twinklebob/jekyll-ttskch-theme/_drafts/we-moved.md

 <!--more-->

-The decision wasn't an easy one to make for lots of reasons, at the very least we had felt that we had moved to Cornwall with a purpose and that it would probably be our home for a long time to come, but we always knew that we would need to move at some point to be nearer to our parents in their dotage.
-It turned out, though, that family was something we were missing.
+The decision wasn't an easy one to make for lots of reasons, at the very least we had felt that we had moved to Cornwall with a purpose and that it would probably be our home for a long time to come, but we always knew that we would need to move at some point to be nearer to our parents in their dotage. :wink: It turned out, though, that family was something we were missing more and more.

 People who visit Cornwall for a week or two a year don't always realise just how remote it can be.
 For a lot of people, it's this sense of removal from the busy-ness of life that brings them back year after year, after all.